bxavaby/arqpi-org/README.md

 - `/quote` - Return a short, quotable fragment
 - `/status` - API status and statistics

-## Usage

-For free, unlimited access to the API, consider supporting the project on [Ko-fi](https://ko-fi.com).

 ## API Keys for Supporters

-Thank you for supporting arqpi.org through Ko-fi!
+Thank you for supporting arqpi.org through [Ko-fi](https://ko-fi.com)!
 As a token of appreciation, supporters receive an unlimited-use API key that bypasses rate limits.

 ### How It Works: